 - Micro Jet & Sprays: These systems deliver a fine spray as their outlet force a great pressure on water.
 They’re nice to cover small areas (around 2 meters of radius).
 Equal to mini sprinklers, you can find pre-manufactured or customizable ones.

 - Drip Irrigation: They’re precise and efficient as they deliver the water directly to the roots of a lucky plant.
 They do slow releases of water, granting a great control of delivering and water waste.

 In order to take good care of your garden, you need to be sure that your water source is as clean as possible.
-Companies such as https://www.360watertreatment.com/ specialize on softener, deionization, filtration and many other water treatment systems that will guarantee the purest water to feed your plants.
+Certain companies specialize on softener, deionization, filtration and many other water treatment systems that will guarantee the purest water to feed your plants.